 See the 2020 Selling Power 50 Best Companies to Sell For List

 Within each broad category we continue to use unique and proprietary scoring systems for each segment within the categories.
-For example, within Compensation and Benefits, we ranked compensation data individually; but, with segments like Sales Training, we started with a base training level and scored each company at varying degrees above, below, or at the established base level.
+For example, within Compensation and Benefits, we ranked compensation data individually; but, with segments like Sales Training, we started with a base sales training level and scored each company at varying degrees above, below, or at the established base level.
 Another example is the hosting of sales contests, for which companies were scored not only on whether they hosted sales contests, but also the frequency of the contests.